-A firewall is software that protects your computer from outside attacks.
+This is in fact true, a firewall is software that protects your computer from outside attacks.

-Running a single antivirus software program is not enough to keep you protected – it’s a bit like expecting your winter flu jab to keep you protected from other illnesses when it only really covers you against the flu.
+False, running a single antivirus software program is not enough to keep you protected – it's a bit like expecting your winter flu jab to keep you protected from other illnesses when it only really covers you against the flu.

 Although most antivirus programs do a decent job of protecting your computer against viruses, it can be a bit hit and miss against the many other malware threats out there, including adware, spyware, browser hijackers, trojans and ransomware – it all sounds pretty scary right?!

 It's not worth losing sleep over, so don't worry too much!
 You'll need to ensure that you regularly keep your antivirus program updated and install an anti-malware program.
 Adware and spyware are becoming increasingly common, but as they don't behave like a typical virus, they can escape detection from your usual antivirus software.